Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Experiments and results

 \subsection{Generalisation to real-life patient data}

 While we develop and evaluate our method on synthetic data, clinical application would be on anatomies extracted from individual patients.
 To assess generalisation to such data, we use the same GEM-GCN trained on the bifurcating arteries from Sec.~\ref{subsec:steady} and let it predict WSS in a left main coronary bifurcation geometry extracted from a cardiac CT angiography scan~\cite{WolterinkLeiner2019}.
 We simulate blood flow with the same boundary conditions as in Sec.~\ref{sec:data} to obtain ground-truth WSS which takes ca. 30 min.
 Fig.~\ref{fig:real} shows the ground truth and estimated WSS vectors.
 As previously, prediction and geometric pre-processing take less than 5 s.
 Even though GEM-GCN is trained exclusively on synthetic arteries, it produces a qualitatively plausible prediction.
-However, there is a considerable quantitative error which can be explained by the highly nonlinear dependence of blood flow on lumen wall shape: even small differences in morphology between the synthetic and real-life arteries can influence hemodynamics to an extent that cannot be easily extrapolated by GEM-GCN.
+More precisely, the directions of the WSS vectors agree well between prediction and ground truth (mean cosine similarity 0.97).
+However, there is a considerable quantitative error ($\text{NMAE}_\text{mean}$ 87.4~\%, $\varepsilon_\text{mean}$ 12.1~\%) which can be explained by the highly nonlinear dependence of blood flow on lumen wall shape: even small differences in morphology between the synthetic and real-life arteries can influence hemodynamics to an extent that cannot be easily extrapolated by GEM-GCN.
 Nevertheless, Fig.~\ref{fig:real} suggests that GEM-GCN is able to qualitatively transfer the relation between local surface curvature and WSS.